We Have Answers

 What does a typical day look like at QLI?

 Every individual has a different injury, different goals and different interests.
 There is no “typical day” at QLI.
 QLI’s program is about getting back to life and therefore is designed to mirror a real-life day as much as possible.
-Weekdays have between four to six hours of structured therapy blended with opportunities for teachable moments via QLI’s Tri-Dimensional Rehabilitation® model from the time you wake up to the time you go to bed.
+Weekdays have a blend of structured therapy with opportunities for teachable moments via QLI’s Tri-Dimensional Rehabilitation® model from the time you wake up to the time you go to bed.
 Evenings and weekends will also be set up to mirror what you will be doing once you are home in order to take advantage of every valuable teachable moment.
 Rehabilitation at QLI is truly functional and therefore occurs most often outside the walls of the therapy room.

 Can my family visit?
 Are there visiting hours?